And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 They quit.

-The Romans in mercy on everybody.
+The Romans had mercy on everybody.

-And uh Soviets, they quit too.
+And Soviets, they quit too.

-Uh when they when it got to the point that it was just shameful they quit.
+When it got to the point that it was just shameful they quit.

 The mafia, they quit when they got to the mercy point.

-And 38 to nothing.
+38 to nothing.

 At least one parent in a California youth football league is throwing a flag at the new enforcement of a $200 fine and possible suspension of any coach who allows his team to win a game by 35 points or more.

-This is KCRTV Channel 3 Sacramento reporting.
+This is KCR-TV Channel 3 Sacramento reporting.

-Kelly McHugh, whose 13-year-old son is a kicker for the Sutter Huskies, said the risk of fines has hurt the teenage players' development because they're afraid their coaches are going to get suspended and they're not going to have a coach to come out here and play football, so they stopped trying to win.
+Kelly McHugh, whose 13-year-old son is a kicker for the Sutter Huskies, said the risk of fines has hurt the teenage players' development because they're afraid their coaches are going to get suspended and they're not going to have a coach to come out here and play football, so they stop trying to win.

 The Northern California Federation Ute League told KCRA the rules were toughened because last year alone there were 30 instances in which the mercy rule was violated.